tiepdotme/redant-home/portfolio/12wbt.markdown

 * __Forum &amp; private messaging system__ - tightly integrated with the rest of the site.
 * __Help & FAQ__ - tightly integrated with 3rd party <span class="caps">SAAS</span> help system.
 * __My Stats__ - an interactive tool which allows members to record their weight and key measurements, plus track progress over time.
+* __Third Party integrations__ - members can sync their data with third party tracking apps like Myfitnesspal, or order their shopping list directly from Woolworths via the site.